Ramzgate/sense/README.md

 In the universe of digital assets, trading is global and happens across many different venues without a specific venue dominating any of the others.
 Moreover, most transactions are swaps of digital assets against other digital assets, this is true even if one of these assets is a stablecoin.
 Even for assets that trade against fiat currencies it is often the case that a small fraction of the volume is converted to fiat (on/off ramping) while the real drivers are crypto to crypto swaps.
 With such fragmented markets, it becomes impossible to apply existing standards to reflect market realities.

+## The Principal Path Library

 The __Principal Path Method__ offers an alternative method in which a market is ephemerally designated as principal market and once that market is obtained, source all price information from that market.
 The identification is a continuous process driven by volumes, market dynamics and freshness of data.

+Let $A={a0,\ldots, ak}$ the set of all assets, e.g. BTC, ETH, USDT, USDC, MANA, GLT, APE etc.  We say that a pair of assets (ai,aj) is exchangeable if the asset ai can be exchanged/swapped for asset aj and an exchange rate can be established through the BBHS21 methodology.
+Thus, (USDT,ETH) is traded on multiple exchanges, a BBHS21 fair value can be established, and therefore the pair is exchangeable.
+On the other hand, the pair (DOGE,APE) is not exchangeable on any compliant exchange as of time of writing, and the pair is therefore not exchangeable.

 <!--